What is upcycling?

 In practical terms, upcycling means making something new out of something old, while adding value.
 In other words, we transform a piece that we don't particularly use, giving it a new style or function.
 We give it a second life.

-It could be taking old clothes and transforming them into more fashionable pieces.
-Or taking pallets to make a bar for the terrace of your home.
-But upcycling can also be found in decorating, art, etc. Upcycling is all about making something new out of something old, with a unique, aesthetic edge.
+This can mean taking old clothes and transforming them into more fashionable pieces.
+Or taking pallets and turning them into a bar for the terrace of your home.
+But upcycling can also be found in decorating, art, etc. Upcycling is all about making something new out of something old, with the added bonus of a unique, aesthetic edge.

 Where does upcycling come from?

 Upcycling first appeared in Germany in the 90s.
-In fact, Reiner Pilz, an engineer turned interior designer, was the first to coin the term, as he felt that people thought of recycling or destruction, without ever thinking of the upcycling option, which offers so many possibilities.
-For him, recycling destroys while lowering the value and quality of objects, while upcycling allows us not to destroy but to add value and quality to the product.
+In fact, Reiner Pilz, an engineer turned interior designer, was the first to coin the term, as he felt that people were thinking in terms of recycling or destruction, without ever thinking of the revalorization option, which offers so many possibilities.
+For him, recycling destroyed while lowering the value and quality of objects, whereas upcycling meant not destroying but adding value and quality to the product.

-The term was then taken up by William McDonough and Michael Braungart in their 2002 book.
+The term was later taken up by William McDonough and Michael Braungart in their 2002 book.

-What's more, developing countries have also played a major role in this concept through recycling, notably due to a lack of resources.
-They are therefore the real forerunners of upcycling.
+What's more, developing countries have also played a major part in this concept through recycling, notably due to a lack of resources.
+They are the real forerunners of upcycling.

-Today, as we explained earlier, upcycling is on the rise in developed countries, thanks in particular to the growing interest in ecological issues and the need to take action by offering an alternative, or rather a complement, to recycling.
+Today, as we explained earlier, upcycling is developing in developed countries, thanks in particular to the growing interest in ecological problems and the need to act by offering an alternative, or rather a complement, to recycling.

 What's at stake?